samsmithnz/samsmithnz/README.md

-I am Sam Smith, an Application Development Manager at Microsoft, helping customers with their software development journeys.
+I am Sam Smith, an Application Development Manager at Microsoft, helping empower customers on their software development journeys.

 <ul>
     <li>